ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 I learned that when I was volunteering to pick up all the incoming work, I was severely restricting my capacity to work on genuine management tasks.
 I was robbing my team of opportunities to step up, learn and over-achieve.
 I realised that everyone *on* the team needed to become a self-sufficient representative *of* the team.

-Every time I have dared to raise the bar of expectations, I have been delighted by the team's repeated rising to the occasion.
-Time and time again, I have witnessed that people are capable of far more than I had assumed, and I was doing neither them nor myself any favours by underestimating them.

-As the team consistently delivered beyond what I thought was achievable, my trust in them increased dramatically.
-I learned that people need to be given the opportunity to succeed or fail on their own terms, on real projects that actually matter.

 ## Recognising the *first* team

 When I became a manager, I gained a second team that was actually my *first* team.
 It is the team that consisted of my new management peers.
 Sometimes, it’s called the leadership or steering team, if you’re more familiar with that terminology.